 INSEAD poses a fairly straightforward career goals essay question, asking applicants to discuss both their short- and long-term career plans.
 The “with or without an MBA from INSEAD” is an interesting twist, and seems to hint that the school is looking for candidates who are so determined to accomplish their professional objectives that they will work toward them whether or not they gain admission to their program.
 That said, it’s important to demonstrate that you’re making an informed decision in applying and that an MBA is an essential next step along your career path.
 We, therefore, recommend that applicants assume that an MBA will factor into their immediate career plans, whether it’s from INSEAD or another leading program.

 Candidates will want to identify the position that they hope to hold immediately after graduating from an MBA program, naming both a job title and 1-2 organizations for which they would most like to work.
 They will then want to discuss their longer-range 5-10 year plan, explaining not just what role they hope to occupy but also commenting on the broader impact they hope to have in this position.
 Space permitting, it would also make sense to touch on the ways an MBA would facilitate progress toward these goals, and the factors that make INSEAD an especially good next step.
 To underscore this fit, it would make sense to name some curricular or programmatic offerings that are relevant to these objectives.
-Conducting thorough research on the program — whether by visiting campus or attending an info sessions, speaking with students and alumni, or reading the Clear Admit School Guide to INSEAD — will help you achieve maximum impact with this brief response.
+Conducting thorough research on the program — whether by visiting campus or attending an info sessions, or speaking with students and alumni — will help you achieve maximum impact with this brief response.

 This is a fairly open-ended question that essentially asks the applicant to introduce him or herself to the admissions reader, delving past the facts of one’s job and hobbies into a deeper discussion of the candidate’s personality and values.
 That said, there is still an opening to provide illustrative examples that show how these qualities manifest in one’s day–to-day life.
 Applicants should of course note that this prompt also asks them to discuss formative past experiences that have shaped who the applicant is today, giving them plenty to do with the 500 word allotment for this response.